 1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

-One person was killed and up to 21 others were injured after shots were fired Wednesday afternoon outside Union Station in Kansas City, Mo., at the conclusion of a celebration for the Kansas City Chiefs' Super Bowl win, officials said.
+One person was killed and up to 21 others, including kids, were injured in a shooting Wednesday afternoon outside Union Station in Kansas City, Mo., at the conclusion of a celebration for the Kansas City Chiefs' Super Bowl win, officials said.

-Kansas City radio station KKFI confirmed that one of its disc jockeys, a mother of two named Lisa Lopez, died in the violence that followed the parade.
+Kansas City radio station KKFI confirmed that one of its disc jockeys, a mother of two named Lisa Lopez-Galvan, died in the violence that followed the parade.

 "It is with sincere sadness and an extremely heavy and broken heart that we let our community know that KKFI DJ Lisa Lopez, host of Taste of Tejano lost her life today in the shooting at the KC Chiefs' rally.
 Our hearts and prayers are with her family," the station said in a Facebook post on Wednesday night.